MasterCruelty/eMerger/README.md

 `WAYLAND_DISPLAY` in the environment (typical for cron).
 Use systemd user timer instead; it inherits the session.

+**A manager fails with exit code 3** - run `up --errors` to tail the log, then `up --doctor` to inspect the environment.
+Most failures come from a manager's own health state (for example `dpkg` interrupted); run the native repair command (`sudo dpkg --configure -a`, `sudo pacman -Dk`) before retrying.

+**Nothing happens on scheduled runs** - check `systemctl --user status emerger.timer` or the Windows Task Scheduler entry.
+On Linux, user timers don't fire without an open session unless you run `loginctl enable-linger $USER`.

 **(Windows) "up : The term 'up' is not recognized"** - your PowerShell profile didn't load.
 Run `. $PROFILE` or open a new window.
 If still missing, re-run `.\setup.ps1`.